chain-bot/prices/README.md

 At this point you should see debug logs in the console of the scraper running, if this isn't the case please file an issue.

 ### Run Dockerhub Image
-The project is bundeled as a docker image [here](https://hub.docker.com/repository/docker/zahindev/chain-bot-prices).
-The api runs on port `8080`.
+The project is bundeled as two docker images: [prices-scraper](https://hub.docker.com/repository/docker/zahindev/prices-scraper) and [prices-server](https://hub.docker.com/repository/docker/zahindev/prices-server), with the server running on port `8080`.

 ### Build and Run Local Docker Image